jearjujaroen/movie-app/README.md

 A fun side project using the [The Movie Database API](https://developers.themoviedb.org/3/getting-started/introduction).
 Currently WIP.

+#### Features:

+- display a list of popular movies sorted by ratings
+- users can search for movies
+- allows infinite scrolling
+- can click on a movie and see more details

 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).